aanand/git-up/README.md

 `git pull` has two problems:

-* It merges upstream changes by default, when it's really more polite to [rebase over them](http://www.gitready.com/advanced/2009/02/11/pull-with-rebase.html), unless your collaborators enjoy a commit history that looks like bedhead.
+* It merges upstream changes by default, when it's really more polite to [rebase over them](http://www.gitready.com/advanced/2009/02/11/pull-with-rebase.html), unless your collaborators enjoy a commit graph that looks like bedhead.
 * It only updates the branch you're currently on, which means `git push` will shout at you for being behind on branches you don't particularly care about right now.

 Solve them once and for all: